43081j/43081j.github.io/_posts/2026-08-16-humanity-in-open-source.md

 In the past, these contributions were made by humans. **Today, these are often made by agents.**

-They tend to arrive from one of a few places:
+Of these, the lower quality ones tend to arrive from one of a few places:

 - An agent gets blocked by a missing feature or a bug in a dependency, and opens an issue or pull request against it automatically
 - A user gives an agent the task of finding open source projects to contribute to, and it submits issues and pull requests on their behalf